MUSEUM TEMPORARILY CLOSED

 - Tours, packages and activities for groups are currently not taking place, with the exception of the Children's Art Club.

-- At the moment, the museum shop can only be visited with a valid ticket, with a maximum of two visitors at the same time.
-We strongly advise you to wear a face mask and use a basket.
+- The museum shop can only be visited with a valid ticket, with a maximum of two visitors at the same time.
+We ask you use a basket.